openebs/community/GOVERNANCE.md

 ## Special Projects and Special Maintainers
 All sub projects within the OpenEBS organization abide by the common umbrella governance and policies, and a maintainer has authority over all sub projects, with these exceptions.

-The OpenEBS maintainers may elect, or the Steering Committee may assign:
+The OpenEBS maintainers may elect:

 * A “special maintainer” for one or more sub projects (typically where the individual has specialist knowledge for a discrete area of the project)
 * A “special project” that operates with deviation from the common umbrella governance and rules.
 The deviations are listed in the project’s README.md.

-Special projects and special maintainers are appointed or removed by the Steering Committee at their discretion, or elected and removed by a Maintainers vote (requiring 50% for election, and ⅔ for removal).
+Special projects and special maintainers are elected and removed by a Maintainers vote (requiring 50% for election, and ⅔ for removal).

-Special Projects and Special Maintainers are listed in the section “Appendix 2: Special Projects and Special Maintainers”
+Special Projects and Special Maintainers are listed in the section “Appendix 1: Special Projects and Special Maintainers”

 ## Adding and Removing Sub Projects